 Then carefully place the embryos into one tube of 700A liquid medium [2-TXT].

+Embryo being placed into tube TEXT: Collect 100 embryos per tube

+Prepare Agrobacterium suspension culture by collecting bacteria from a freshly prepared working plate into 10 mL 700A liquid medium [1].
+Vortex to suspend the bacteria culture completely [2].
+Measure the optical density at a wavelength of 550 nm [3-TXT]

+Talent collecting bacteria from plate to a tube containing liquid medium

+Tube being vortexed

+Measuring OD at 550nm, close up showing the value TEXT: optimum density between 0.35 to 0.45

+Wash the embryos with 1 milliliter of fresh 700A medium [1].

+Medium being aspirated, with medium container visible in frame

-Embryo being placed into tube TEXT: Collect 100 embryos per tubeTo culture the embryos in an Agrobacterium suspension culture, immerse the embryos in 1 milliliter of Agrobacterium suspension [1-TXT] and vortex the embryos on a low setting for 30 seconds [2-TXT].
+To culture the embryos in an Agrobacterium suspension culture, immerse the embryos in 1 milliliter of Agrobacterium suspension [1-TXT] and vortex the embryos on a low setting for 30 seconds [2-TXT].

-Bacteria being added to embryos TEXT: See text for bacteria preparation details
+Bacteria being added to embryos

 Tube being vortexed TEXT: Alternative: Invert tube 12-15